 Connected by 200 acres of parks & open space and 13 miles of trails, smaller communities of homes built by Century and DR Horton are available starting at the low $300k’s.
 High Point is well on it’s way and is a great addition to the already established Green Valley Ranch neighborhood.
 Minutes from DIA, Gaylord of the Rockies and Panasonic, High Point is also within an easy commute of Downtown Denver, the Anschutz Medical Campus and Buckley Air Force Base.

 Painted Prairie is on the move!
 A new residential and commercial subdivision in Denver’s Aerotropolis region, Painted Prairie is expected to house 3200 homes from these builders: KB Home, David Weekley Homes, McStain Neighborhoods, Meritage Homes and Epic Homes.
 Looking to build a new home?
-There will be something for everyone with single family and paired homes ranging from 1150 sq. ft. to 2700 sq. ft. and starting in the low $300’s.
-So far, David Weekley and KB Homes are open for business and selling lots, with the rest of the home builders to join in shortly.
+There is something for everyone with single family and paired homes ranging from 1150 sq. ft. to 2700 sq. ft. and starting in the low $300’s.
+All builders are open for business, selling lots and building homes.
+There is already a handful of families happily calling Painted Prairie home.

 To date, the 110 foot clock tower is the first sign of visual progress for the Aurora Highlands.
 The clock tower is erected on the east side of E-470 and can be seen for miles in the open plains of east Aurora.
 Though 400 acres are dedicated to parks and 500 acres to open space, there is much to be seen in this highly anticipated development.
 Soon we will see a Recreation Center with a climbing wall, basketball court and hockey rink.
 There will also be a Water Park with indoor pools, water play stations, outside volley ball court and a sun deck.